nicolasryckelynck/Kelklope-App/README.md

 - **Expo**
 - **API CALLING**

-## Project Structure

-The project is structured as follows:

-[App.js]: The entry point of the application. src/: Contains the source code of the application. navigation/: Contains the navigation related code. redux/: Contains the Redux state management code. screens/: Contains the code for different screens in the application. assets/: Contains the assets used in the application like images and fonts.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.